Forficula auricularia Linnaeus, 1758: (Otu).

 • Failla, M.C., La Greca, M., Lombardo, F., Messina, A., Scali, V., Stefani, R. & Vigna Taglianti, A. (1994) Blattaria, Mantodea, Isoptera, Orthoptera, Phasmatodea, Dermaptera, Embioptera.
 In Checklist delle specie della fauna italiana.
 Calderini, Bologna. p.
 23. [1995]

-• Fontana, P., Buzzetti, F., Tollis, P. & Vigna Taglianti, A. (2004) The Orthopteroid insects of the Abruzzo, Lazio and Molise National Park and surrounding localities (Central Apennine, S Italy) (Insecta: Blattaria, Mantodea, Orthoptera, Phasmatodea, Dermaptera).
+• Fontana, P., Buzzetti, F.M., Tollis, P. & Vigna Taglianti, A. (2004) The Orthopteroid insects of the Abruzzo, Lazio and Molise National Park and surrounding localities (Central Apennine, S Italy) (Insecta: Blattaria, Mantodea, Orthoptera, Phasmatodea, Dermaptera).
 Memorie Società entomologica italiana, 82(2), 557–614.

 • Fountain, M.T. & Harris, A.L.
 (2015) Non-target consequences of insecticides used in apple and pear orchards on Forficula auricularia L. (Dermaptera: Forficulidae).
 Biological Control, 91, 27–33.